How can I multi-task with my finances?

 How much can you earn in investment returns?

 In general, if you can earn more on your investments than you’re paying out in interest on your loans, you’ll come out ahead by investing.
 However, it’s tricky because while your interest payments are predictable, your investment returns are not.
-Last year, for instance, the S&P 500 returned 18.40%, but it lost 4.38% in 2018.
+In 2020, for instance, the S&P 500 returned 18.40%, but it lost 4.38% in 2018.
 You never know whether your investment returns will exceed interest payments in any given year.

 However, your financial professional can help you make more accurate estimates by looking at long-term averages.